 A searchable archive of the Almonte Gazette is available online courtesy of the Mississippi Valley Textile Museum, located in Almonte (Mississippi Mills).
 This invaluable resource was digitized in 2012, creating an archive of searchable content online.
-The archive spans hundreds of years of the Almonte Gazette: 1861 through 2007.
+The Almonte Gazette archive spans from 1861 through 2007.

 Memories of ’42 – stories of the Almonte train wreck – virtual exhibit

-The North Lanark Regional Museum, in Appleton (Mississippi Mills) in partnership with the Virtual Museum of Canada is pleased to offer this virtual exhibit.
-Access Memories of ’42 here.
-This exhibit includes audio files, visual images and stories/quotes.
-This event was one of the worst accidents in Canadian Railway history.
+The North Lanark Regional Museum, in Appleton (Mississippi Mills), in partnership with the Virtual Museum of Canada, offers this virtual exhibit: Memories of ’42 here.
+The exhibit includes audio files, visual images and stories/quotes.
+This wreck was one of the worst accidents in Canadian Railway history.

 Mississippi Mills municipal website – explore the history & heritage pages

-History pages include information on the area’s historic landmarks, figures, settlement areas and more.
-Visit the history pages here.
+The History pages include information on the area’s historic landmarks, figures, settlement areas and more.

-Heritage pages include information on the area’s many properties with heritage designation as well as properties of significance and other resources.
-Visit the heritage pages here.
+The Heritage pages include information on the area’s many properties with heritage designation as well as properties of significance and other resources.

 Download the four heritage walking tours in Mississippi Mills.